Leongatha mushroom murders: Media coverage

+News outlets

 The Leongatha mushroom poisoning case and Patterson's arrest and arraignment in early November 2023 attracted significant domestic and international media attention.
 Six media film crews attended Patterson's arraignment at the Morwell courthouse on 3 November.
 Victoria Police inspector Dean Thomas said that the police investigation had been "subject to incredibly intense levels of public scrutiny and curiosity" by local, national and international media over the past three months.
 Notable international media covering the case included The Washington Post, BBC News, the Los Angeles Times, CNN, People magazine, The New York Times and NBC.
 The Victoria Supreme Court imposed strict guidelines on media coverage to ensure fairness.
 While the court was open to the public and media, the case was not televised.

 Morwell's hotels and motels were inundated by the large media contingent.
 Media productions featuring the case included a Stan documentary series, the Australian Broadcasting Corporation's Mushroom Case Daily, the Herald Suns The Mushroom Cook: The Trial and Nine Entertainment's The Mushroom Trial: Say Grace podcast series.

 British current affairs magazine The Spectator described the trial as Australia's "trial of the century", observing that media coverage drew media and public attention away from the aftermath of the 2025 Australian federal election.
 On 4 July 2025, the ABC confirmed that it was working on a true crime drama series about Patterson called Toxic.
 The series would be produced by Tony Ayres and written by Elise McCredie, with ABC journalist Rachael Brown serving as a consultant.

 Patterson's guilty verdict on 7 July 2025 attracted substantial media coverage from both Australian and international media including The Guardian, The Sydney Morning Herald, The Age, The Australian, The West Australian, The Courier Mail, Herald Sun, Daily Mail, The Economist, BBC News, Al Jazeera English, The New York Times, and CNN.
 Following the trial, Seven Network confirmed that it would be releasing a Spotlight Special current affairs episode featuring experts' perspectives on the Patterson mushroom murder trial.
 Nine Network also confirmed that it was producing a documentary for its streaming service Stan focusing on the trial.
-Publishers Allen & Unwin and Hachette Australia confirmed that they would be publishing books focusing on the case by crime writers Greg Haddrick and Duncan McNabb, and another by Helen Garner.
+Publishers Allen & Unwin and Hachette Australia confirmed that they would be publishing books focusing on the case by crime writers Greg Haddrick and Duncan McNabb, and another on the trial by Helen Garner, Sarah Krasnostein and Chloe Hooper.

-In late September 7 News reported Patterson's red MG SUV was listed on Facebook marketplace for $18,500 by her lawyer, before being quickly removed after receiving media attention.
+In late September 2025, 7 News reported Patterson's red MG SUV was listed on Facebook marketplace for $18,500 by her lawyer, before being quickly removed after receiving media attention.